dozmus/csar/USEGUIDE.md

 # General
-If you want accurate results from csar you should ensure that your source code is correct. csar currently only supports Java 8, `package-info.java` files introduced in Java 9 will be ignored for partial compatibility.
+If you want accurate results from csar you should ensure that your source code is correct. csar currently only supports Java 8, `package-info.java` and `module-info.java` files will be ignored for partial Java 9 compatibility.
 Parsing source code with invalid syntax will lead to an error occurring and it being skipped.

 # Narrowing Domain in VCS Repositories